sca-marshals/marshal-docs/marshals_handbook/handbook.md

 6. Ammunition dropped onto the ground is considered dead as if it had been fired, and needs re-inspection.
 7. Live combatants may pick ammunition off the field for re-inspection (as long as re-inspection is allowed during the scenario) and reuse it during the same battle.
 Dead combatants may clear ammunition from the field for use in future battles if scenario rules allow.
 8. Within scenario limits, ammunition may be taken from caches stored on or off the field and from other combatants (dead or alive) with permission of the owner.

-IV.
-THE USE OF WEAPONS AND SHIELDS
+## THE USE OF WEAPONS AND SHIELDS
-A.  Weapons shall be used in accordance with their design.
+1. Weapons shall be used in accordance with their design.
 For example, spears may only be used for thrusting, axes for striking along the edge of the blade, etc.
     1. Only weapons approved for thrusting may be used for that purpose.
 Feinting as if to thrust with a weapon not approved for that purpose is prohibited.
 Before any bout where a thrusting weapon is used, the opponent and marshals shall be informed that such a weapon is on the field, and the thrusting tip shall be shown to the opponent.
     2. The blade of an opponent’s weapon may not be grasped at any time, nor may it be trapped in contact with the fighter’s body as a means of preventing the opponent’s use of the weapon.
 Armored hands may grasp the haft of an opponent’s weapon.
-B.  The striking surface of a weapon in motion may not be grasped or blocked by the hands or limbs as a means of impeding a blow.
+2. The striking surface of a weapon in motion may not be grasped or blocked by the hands or limbs as a means of impeding a blow.
     1. If a combatant intentionally places an illegal target area (e.g., an empty hand and or lower leg, including the knee and foot) in the path of a blow, the combatant forfeits that attached limb as if it had been struck in a legal target area.
     2. Inadvertently bringing the hands in contact with the striking surface of a weapon in motion, as when attempting to block a blow with another weapon, shall not be considered to be in violation of this convention.
-C.  Blows repeatedly blocked by a weapon in contact with a fighter’s helm, body, or shield at the moment of impact may, at the sovereign’s or marshal’s discretion, be considered to have broken the blocking weapon.
+3. Blows repeatedly blocked by a weapon in contact with a fighter’s helm, body, or shield at the moment of impact may, at the sovereign’s or marshal’s discretion, be considered to have broken the blocking weapon.
 This will force a fighter to forfeit the fight, unless a secondary weapon is carried or the opponent chooses to allow the fighter to rearm with another weapon.
-D.  A shield or weapon may be used to displace, deflect, or immobilize an opponent’s shield or weapon, so long as such use does not endanger the safety of the combatants.
+4. A shield or weapon may be used to displace, deflect, or immobilize an opponent’s shield or weapon, so long as such use does not endanger the safety of the combatants.
 A shield or haft may be safely placed against the opponent’s body to restrict his ability to strike or defend.
-E.  Shields must be controlled by the hand; use of passive shields (not controlled by the hand) will be treated as decorative armor and subject to effective blow acknowledgment.
+5. Shields must be controlled by the hand; use of passive shields (not controlled by the hand) will be treated as decorative armor and subject to effective blow acknowledgment.
-F.  A combat archer may carry and use shield or pavise; however, as long as they are carrying it, they cannot span nor fire their weapon.
+6. A combat archer may carry and use shield or pavise; however, as long as they are carrying it, they cannot span nor fire their weapon.

 ## ACKNOWLEDGMENT OF BLOWS
 A.  Judging the effects of blows is left to the honor of the combatant being struck by the weapon, unless he or she relinquishes this responsibility, with the exception of clear violations of the Rules of the Lists or the Conventions of Combat.
 Effectiveness of a blow may not be judged by the opposing combatant, the marshal on the field, or other observers.
 Information unavailable to the combatant being struck may be supplied by the opposing combatant or the marshal, including blade orientation upon impact, apparent force transmitted, or apparent location and angle of the blow’s impact based upon the observer’s angle of observation.